Staplehurst School

 At Christmas, EYFS perform a Nativity including singing, KS1 perform a musical play with a Christmas theme and KS2 perform a Celebratory concert to their parents and special guests.
 This includes class songs and again, individual and group items.
 The choir also enjoy entertaining local groups.

-Last year, we reinstated our Spring Concert, giving more performance opportunities to children in KS2 whether that was individually or in current or newly formed groups, specifically for the occasion.
+Two years ago, we reinstated our Spring Concert, giving more performance opportunities to children in KS2 whether that was individually or in current or newly formed groups, specifically for the occasion.
 Our peripatetic teachers helped to rehearse one such group which included a child who had never played keyboard before but who wanted to play in a band!

 At the beginning of Autumn, the Andrew Parry Music School teachers entertain during assembly, and this always encourages more children to learn to play instruments.
 We currently have a high percentage of children in the school, enthusiastic to participate in Musical activities.